Ayo (Wizkid album): Critical reception

 Ayo received generally mixed reviews from music critics.
 Oscar Okeke of Lobatan awarded the album an A rating, saying it "reminds us why he has earned our respect and why he continues to rule over the realm of sound, money and girls."
 Rolling Stone magazine included the album on its list of the 15 Great Albums You Didn't Hear in 2014, and stated that Wizkid "uses deft, nimble flows to glide over complex beats and he writes hooks that will keep you humming for weeks."

 Nigerian Entertainment Todays Ayomide Tayo awarded the album 3 stars out of 5, criticizing Wizkid for not having "what it fully takes to make creative gambles for an artiste of his calibre".
 Tayo also said the singer is "pretty much comfortable in flogging a dead horse until it has no more skin or flesh."
 Also reviewing for Nigerian Entertainment Today, Dayo Showemimo granted the album 3.5 stars out of 5, noting that it lacks a wow factor and climax.

+Tayo, who also reviewed the album for Pulse Nigeria, granted Ayo 3 stars out of 5.
+He said it "misses the mark" and is filled with "stale singles".
 NotJustOk's Tola Sarumi assigned a rating of 4.5 out of 10, criticizing the album for relying profoundly on the popularity of previously released content.
 The duo at Should You Bump This characterized Ayo as lacking direction and described it as a "sack of undiluted disappointment."
 Jim Donnett of TooXclusive gave the album 2 stars out of 5, calling it "weak".